It's never too early to plan for your future

 Unfortunately, there aren’t any tests that will determine whether you will conceive naturally.
 The AMH blood test will give you a strong indicator about your ovarian reserve and this is a great starting point when looking at your future options.

 What if I want to freeze my eggs or undergo fertility treatment to conceive?

 Once you have the result of your AMH blood test, you can book an initial consultation package with one of our fertility specialists.
 Using the results of the blood test, scan and also the details of your medical history, they will be able to advise you on your options and how to proceed.
 If you are considering treatment using partner sperm, we would book a semen analysis, too!

 I’m currently on hormonal contraception, will this affect my AMH test result?

 Hormonal contraception can affect the result of your AMH.
-If you are using the combined contraceptive pill or have the implant, your results can be affected by up to around 20%.
-The hormonal coil and progesterone-only pill have a lesser effect.
-If your AMH test results come back lower than average, you may wish to schedule a consultation with a specialist to discuss whether you should remove your contraception and repeat the AMH blood test at a later date.
+If you are currently using any hormonal contraception, the recommendation would be to wait for 1 regular period or around 3 months from stopping contraception to allow your hormones to rebalance before carrying out the blood test.
+If your AMH test results come back lower than average, you may wish to schedule a consultation with specialist to discuss whether you should remove your contraception and repeat the AMH blood test at a later date.

 If you have any other questions, please reach out to our friendly enquiries team at firstname.lastname@example.org